Arvinth-Krishna/Reco-PC-Server/README.md

 [![Video Tutorial](https://j.gifs.com/l5m85j.gif)](https://www.youtube.com/watch?v=JXqS3WaTOB4)

-This above video is an instruction for install Chimera and the process is same for Reco too.
+The above video is an instruction for install Chimera and the process is same for Reco too.